lamwilton/Instagram-API-python/README.md

 # Banned Hashtag checker (main.py)
-Using this IG API by LevPasha, reads all posts of a user after inputing user ID
+Using this IG API by LevPasha, reads all posts of a user after inputing username
-(Please find your user ID using this website https://codeofaninja.com/tools/find-instagram-user-id).
 Checks and outputs if banned hashtags is found.
 Also outputs the top 10 frequent hashtags of the user.